channel open v4.1.0 AI agent harnesses tested end-to-end

 Running sessions, not new ones

-The plugin connects already-running Claude sessions.
-Machine A’s bridge_send_message drops a signed file into Machine B’s inbox; Machine B’s watcher pushes it into the live conversation.
+The bridge connects already-running sessions.
+Machine A’s bridge_send_message drops a signed file into Machine B’s target inbox; Machine B’s Claude Code or OpenClaw watcher injects it into the live conversation.
 No fresh claude --print spawned on the far side — that whole shape was removed in 3.0.0.

 Peer-to-peer over SSH